Quilted Homespun Winter Scarf

 - Stitch 5/8" from the edges all the way around the length of the scarf.

 - Clip the seams allowances and edges 1/2" deep and 1/2" apart being very careful to not clip into the stitching.
+Be sure to clip around the perimeter.

-- Embellish with buttons if desired.
+- Embellish with buttons or other elements if desired.